An unobtrusive text-to-speech workflow in GNOME

 Screen readers also have some features that are geared towards partially-sighted users.
 Both NVDA on Windows and VoiceOver on macOS support a mode that reads text under the mouse pointer.
 But on Linux, Orca’s Mouse Review feature works inconsistently under Wayland the modern display system for Linux.

-Prior art
+Prior art on Linux

 My favorite failure mode is when the script encounters text surrounded by double square brackets.
 The espeak synthesizer interprets what’s inside as raw phonetic data.
 The result is text that is a very exotic flavor of garbled. [[ If you happen to be using it now, this example will demonstrate exactly what I mean,. ]]